MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : 75 second persistent debuff.
 When it times out, after a short delay if it's still below 0:00, the raid gets wiped.
 Stops ticking until the encounter is reset if it goes under 0:00 for any reason.
 Inflicted on the entire party when starting the encounter.

-: To be explicit, what this means is that if you immediately kill an Hourglass after failing an ingress, you can **stop the timer** if it dips below 0s.
+: To be explicit, what this means is that if you **immediately** kill an Hourglass after failing an ingress, you can **stop the timer** if it dips below 0s.
 This also allows players to smuggle relics out of the encounter when combined with an OoB located in the final section, which has strange effects when brought to the final encounter (e.g. infinite damage phase).

 **Curbed Resonance**

 : 30 second debuff.
 Unable to pick up any relics.
 Inflicted on any player when they drop a relic.

 ## Challenge: Defenses Down
-To be written.
-Not currently available in-game until Tuesday, April 5th, 2022.
+No player can kill more than 1 Disciple's Hourglass.
+It is currently unknown if players can *damage* more than 1 Hourglass.

 ## Rewards
 One of the following: